 Are you too nice to your soulmate?
-Have you allowed your soulmate to do things and say things you would never allow anyone else to do or say?
-Are you being to nice to your soulmate by making excuses for them all the time?
-Are you using your soulmate status as a tool to excuse or minimize their bad behavior?
+Do you allow your soulmate to do and say things you would never allow anyone else to do or say?
+Are you making excuses for them all the time?
+Do you use your soulmate status as a tool to excuse or minimize their bad behavior?
 How can you tell if you are being too nice to your soulmate?

-4. If you are there for your soulmate whenever they need you, but they are nowhere to be found when you need them, you are being too nice to your soulmate.
-It is time they are shown what it is like to be you.
+If you’re there for them whenever they need you, but they are nowhere to be found when you need them, you’re being too nice to your soulmate.
+It’s time you show them what it’s like to be you.
 Talking isn’t going to do it.
-Just take a page out of their playbook and stop being there offering support and whatever it is that they need.
+Just take a page out of their playbook.
+And stop being there offering support and whatever else they need.
 They will notice what you take away.
 So make them take notice.
 Make them earn that back by them giving back to you.

 In soulmate relationships, there are certain rules that should be followed for a positive soulmate experience.
 Being too nice, allowing yourself to become a doormat, is not one of them.